Which city is cheaper, San Diego or Chicago?

 The autumn attracts plenty of travelers to both Chicago and San Diego.
 Most visitors come to Chicago for the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area during these months.
 Furthermore, the autumn months attract visitors to San Diego because of the hiking trails, the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.

 Chicago is cooler than San Diego in the autumn.
-The temperature in Chicago is usually 56°F (14°C) in October, and San Diego stays around 68°F (20°C).
+The daily temperature in Chicago averages around 56°F (14°C) in October, and San Diego fluctuates around 68°F (20°C).

 People are often attracted to the plentiful sunshine in San Diego this time of the year.
 Chicago usually receives less sunshine than San Diego during autumn.
 Chicago gets 195 hours of sunny skies, while San Diego receives 244 hours of full sun in the autumn.